 In the 1980s, after numerous unsuccessful attempts to declare the square dance the official national folk dance, the United Square Dancers of America, Inc. decided to focus their attention on official designation at the state level.
 State level organizations were tasked with these efforts.
 (Read more here.)

-In 1988, Oklahoma became the seventh state to name the square dance its official state folk dance when it declared, by Senate Concurrent Resolution, the square dance the "Official State Folk Dance of the State of Oklahoma."
+In 1988, Oklahoma became the eighth state to name the square dance its official state folk dance when it declared, by Senate Concurrent Resolution, the square dance the "Official State Folk Dance of the State of Oklahoma."

 One effective strategy, used by modern state square dance organizations, for gaining state recognition was to couple the legislative effort with an economic benefit to the state.
 One way this was done was to schedule a national square dance convention in a target state.
 The economic benefit that was predicted for Oklahoma is well stated in the resolution.